texastribune/donations-app/README.md

 ## Commands
 + `npm run dev`: Fire up the development server.
 This will enable live reloading of templates, JavaScript and CSS.
++ `npm run build`: Build for production.
++ `npm run middleman`: Build the modern and legacy JavaScript bundle.
+Then do the Middleman build process.
+Then inline critical CSS.
++ `npm run old-js`: Using Webpack, build a JavaScript bundle for old browsers.
++ `npm run es3`: After we've built our bundle for old browsers, use [es3ify](https://www.npmjs.com/package/es3ify) to make sure the syntax is OK.
++ `npm run critical`: Inline critical CSS
 + `npm test`: Run unit tests.
-+ `npm run critical`: Inline critical CSS
-+ `npm run modern`: Build for production for modern browsers.
-+ `npm run old`: Build for production for old browsers.
-+ `npm run es3`: Make our JavaScript compatible with old browsers, notably IE 8 and below.
-+ `npm run build`: Runs the modern build and old build commands sequentially.

-## Why two build processes?
+## Why the weird build process?
-The short answer: We want to support IE 8, but we still want to write modern JavaScript.
+The short answer: We want to support IE 7 and 8, but we still want to write modern JavaScript.
 So when you do `npm run build`, here's what happens:

++ Using `webpack.config.old.js` and the entry point `raw/js/index-old.js`, our JavaScript is compiled into `bundle-es3.js` and placed in `source/javascripts`.
++ `bundle-es3.js` is run through [es3ify](https://www.npmjs.com/package/es3ify) to make it compliant with IE 8 and below.
 + Using `webpack.config.js`, our JavaScript is compiled from the entry point `raw/js/index.js` into `bundle.js` and placed in `source/javascripts`.
 It uses [babel-preset-es2015](http://babeljs.io/docs/plugins/preset-es2015/) straight up.
-+ Middleman then minifies everything in `source/` and places it in `build/`.
++ Middleman then does its production build, minifying everything in `source/` and placing it in `build/`.
-+ Next, using `webpack.config.old.js` and the entry point `raw/js/old.js`, our JavaScript is compiled into `bundle-es3.js` and placed in `build/javascripts`.
-Middleman has already done its production build, so there is no point in putting this compiled file in `source/` first.
-+ Finally, `bundle-es3.js` is run through [es3ify](https://www.npmjs.com/package/es3ify) to make it compliant with IE 8 and below.
++ Finally, critical CSS is inlined.

-If you look at the bottom of `source/layouts/layout.erb`, you'll notice that [es5-shim](https://github.com/es-shims/es5-shim) and `bundle-es3.js` are only included for old IE versions.
+If you look at the bottom of `source/layouts/layout.erb`, you'll notice that `bundle-es3.js` is only included for old IE versions.

 ## Deploying